mabdi/SmallAmp-evaluations/pull-requests/pull-requests.md

 to this project containing the suggestion for adding a new test method in the test class `PhLImportImageCommandTest`.
 The suggested test method is shown in the figure below.

+![A new test method suggestion sent in a pull-request to the project Pharo-Launcher](figures/pr-pharolauncher.png)

 This test is produced from the original test method of `testCanImportAnImage` which verifies an image can be imported using a